realestmunti/2016E-website-src/README.md

 You mostly need a private key.
 This can be changed in "game/qtkeylol5151515.pem".
 # Changing the Security
 Same as private key method, but you need to modifiy "GetAllowedSecurityVersions", and "GetAllowedMD5Hashes" to match your client MD5, and version.
+# Changing the FFlags (Fast Flags)
+This is in "Setting/QuietGet".
+Change the "ClientAppSettings" or "ClientSharedSettings" to your client's FFlags.n/ Default FFlags are 2016L/2016E.